Divyad01/Week-3_WinterInternship/README.md

 # Datasets
 Dataset 1: [Week3_Data]
-Description: [Brief description of the first dataset]
-Columns: [List of columns in the dataset]

 Dataset 2: [Chipotle_Dataset]
-Description: [Brief description of the second dataset]
-Columns: [List of columns in the dataset]

 # Data Cleaning Overview
 The data cleaning process for the WEEK 3 Winter Internship datasets involved the following key steps: